Primary Navigation Mobile

 Pros

-- The picture resolution is good
+• The picture resolution is good meaning it's easy to see details in footage

 Cons

-- Voice and driving alerts are a bit harsh
+• Voice and driving alerts are a bit harsh

 Picture quality is superb thanks to the 4K recording quality and the Sony STARVIS 2 IMX678 sensor (STARVIS 2 IMX662 at the rear).
-If you only use the front camera then 60FPS is possible but expect 30FPS when using both front and rear cameras.
+If you only use the front camera, then 60fps is possible, but expect 30fps when using both front and rear cameras.
 The 7-layer lens is great for night-time video too; I found it to be very clear with a good amount of contrast.
-You may find traffic lights will flicker, but otherwise I didn’t experience anything else that would suggest a weakness.
+You may find traffic lights will flicker, but otherwise, I didn’t experience anything else that would suggest a weakness.

-Setting up the 4K Omni was easy too, as was connecting to the app which I found to be more intuitive than apps from other dash cam manufacturers.
+Setting up the 4K Omni was easy too, as was connecting to the app, which I found to be more intuitive than apps from other dash cam manufacturers.
 I really liked the fact that 70mai had even thought about the users’ windscreen by providing a set of electrostatic stickers to avoid damage or residual marks when removing the dashcam.
 This was ideal as I tested the 4K Omni on a press car that was due to be returned.

 Initially I was rather sceptical about a rotating camera, which seemed like a bit of a gimmick – and in truth, I didn’t find much use for the rotating function, but aside from that I found the build quality, recording quality, and ease of use so exquisite that I would recommend the 4K Omni to friends.
 A high-end reliable camera – yes please.